zendeskgarden/react-components/packages/theming/src/examples/theme.md

 ### Components

 The `components` object (empty by default) is for individual component styling.
-Within this object, keys are `COMPONENT_ID`s and values are template strings of CSS to be applied to the component.
+Within this object, keys are `COMPONENT_ID`s (see table below).
+Values are template strings of CSS to be applied to the component.
 You may find that a `css` helper from a library like [styled-components](https://www.styled-components.com/docs/api#css) may be helpful in cases where you need advanced composition or access to component `props`.
 The following example code illustrates potential component styling